JuliaDiff/ChainRules.jl/docs/src/index.md

 ### Where are the gradients for keyword arguments?
 _pullbacks_ do not return a gradient for keyword arguments;
-similarly _pushfowards_ do not accept a pertubation for keyword arguments.
+similarly _pushfowards_ do not accept a perturbation for keyword arguments.
 This is because in practice functions are very rarely differentiable with respect to keyword arguments.
-As a rule keyword arguments tend to control side-effects, like logging verbsoity, or to be functionality changing to perform a different operation, e.g. `dims=3`, and thus not differentiable.
+As a rule keyword arguments tend to control side-effects, like logging verbosity, or to be functionality changing to perform a different operation, e.g. `dims=3`, and thus not differentiable.
-To the best of our knowledge no julia AD system, with support for the definition of custom primatives, supports differentating with respect to keyword arguments.
+To the best of our knowledge no Julia AD system, with support for the definition of custom primitives, supports differentiating with respect to keyword arguments.
 At some point in the future ChainRules may support these.
 Maybe.